Using the Cloudera Observability user interface

 • The Resource Consumption By Services chart widget displays the CPU and memory consumption for each service across the time range you selected.
 Hover your mouse over the timeline, to display the percentage of CPU or memory consumed by each of the cluster's services.

-Location: The Resource Consumption By Services chart widget is found on the Cluster Summary page of a Private Cloud Base or a Data Hub cluster.
+Location: The Resource Consumption By Services chart widget is found on the Cluster Summary page of a Classic Cluster, Private Cloud Base, and a Data Hub cluster.

 • The Memory Utilization chart widget, displays the aggregated maximum amount of memory that is used by the queries on any node performing the processing.
 It helps you identify inefficient queries that are consuming the most amount of memory and decide if you need to allocate more memory to continue running your query jobs.